ludwig-ai/ludwig-docs/src/docs/user_guide.md

                         experiment name
   --model_name MODEL_NAME
                         name for the model
-  --dataset  DATASET   input dataset used for training.
-If it has a split
+  --dataset DATASET     input data file path.
+If it has a split column, it
-                        column, it will be used for splitting (0: train,
+                        will be used for splitting (0: train, 1: validation,
-                        1: validation, 2: test), otherwise the dataset will be randomly split --training_set TRAINING_SET
+                        2: test), otherwise the dataset will be randomly split --training_set TRAINING_SET
-                        input training data
-  --validation_set VALIDATION_SET
-                        input validation data
+                        input train data file path --validation_set VALIDATION_SET
-  --test_set TEST_SET
-                        input test data
+                        input validation data file path --test_set TEST_SET   input test data file path --training_set_metadata TRAINING_SET_METADATA
-  --data_format DATA_FORMAT  format of the dataset.
-Valid values are auto,
-                        csv, excel, feature, fwf, hdf5, html, tables, json, json, jsonl, parquet, pickle, sas, spss, stata, tsv

-  --train_set_metadata_json TRAIN_SET_METADATA_JSON
-                        input metadata JSON file.
-It is an intermediate preprocess file containing the mappings of the input DATASET created the first time the DATASET file is used in the same directory with the same name and a json extension.
+                        input metadata JSON file path.
+An intermediate preprocess file containing the mappings of the input file created the first time a file is used, in the same directory with the same name and a .json extension
+  --data_format {auto,csv,excel,feather,fwf,hdf5,htmltables,json,jsonl,parquet,pickle,sas,spss,stata,tsv}
+                        format of the input data -sspi, --skip_save_processed_input
-  -c CONFIG, --config CONFIG
+                        skips saving intermediate HDF5 and JSON files -c CONFIG, --config CONFIG
-                        configuration
+                        config
   -cf CONFIG_FILE, --config_file CONFIG_FILE
                         YAML file describing the model.
-Ignores
-                        --model_hyperparameters
-  -mlp MODEL_LOAD_PATH, --model_load_path MODEL_LOAD_PATH
+Ignores --config -mlp MODEL_LOAD_PATH, --model_load_path MODEL_LOAD_PATH
                         path of a pretrained model to load as initialization -mrp MODEL_RESUME_PATH, --model_resume_path MODEL_RESUME_PATH
                         path of a the model directory to resume training of -sstd, --skip_save_training_description
-                        disables saving the description JSON file.
+                        disables saving the description JSON file -ssts, --skip_save_training_statistics
-  -ssts, --skip_save_training_statistics
                         disables saving training statistics JSON file -ssm, --skip_save_model
                         disables saving weights each time the model imrpoves.
-By default Ludwig saves weights after each epoch the validation measure improves, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it.
+                        By default Ludwig saves weights after each epoch the validation metric imrpvoes, but if the model is really big that can be time consuming if you do not want to keep the weights and just find out what performance can a model get with a set of hyperparameters, use this parameter to skip it -ssp, --skip_save_progress
-  -ssp, --skip_save_progress
                         disables saving weights after each epoch.
-By default ludwig saves weights after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will save twice as much space, use this parameter to skip it.
+By default ludwig saves weights after each epoch for enabling resuming of training, but if the model is really big that can be time consuming and will save twice as much space, use this parameter to skip it -ssl, --skip_save_log
-  -ssl, --skip_save_log
                         disables saving TensorBoard logs.
-By default Ludwig saves logs for the TensorBoard, but if it is not needed turning it off can slightly increase the overall speed.
+By default Ludwig saves logs for the TensorBoard, but if it is not needed turning it off can slightly increase the overall speed
-  -sspi, --skip_save_processed_input
-                        skips saving intermediate HDF5 and JSON files -rs RANDOM_SEED, --random_seed RANDOM_SEED
+  -rs RANDOM_SEED, --random_seed RANDOM_SEED
                         a random seed that is going to be used anywhere there is a call to a random number generator: data